beego/beedoc/en-US/module/context.md

 - IsWebsocket

-  Test if the request is a Websocket requet.
+  Test if the request is a Websocket request.
 Return true or false.

 - IsUpload